-- 1. Providing students with a gift card such as Wal-Mart due to loss of accountability.
+- 1. Providing students with a gift card, including e-gift cards, due to loss of accountability.
 Gift cards, like cash can be used by anyone.
-You cannot guarantee that it will be used for the child, for example the child may never receive the gift card because they may be readily slipped into a purse and forgotten or it may be used for a purpose other than for the child. - 2.
-Providing gift cards for staff recognition.
+It cannot be guaranteed that it will be used for the child.
+For example, a gift card may be slipped into a purse and forgotten, or it may be used for a purpose other than for the child. - 2.
+Providing gift cards for staff recognition due to the loss of accountability.
 A culture of recognition is important but a recognition gesture can be made without use of taxpayer dollars such as kudos during a staff meeting or a congratulatory email. - 3.
 It is never allowable to distribute cash due to the loss of accountability. - 4.
 Providing students with unhealthy snacks such as candy and gum.
 Please refer to the Board Wellness Policy 761.
 The District's goal is to positively influence students' eating behaviors.
 Similarly, food and/or physical activity is not to be used as a reward or punishment

-Please contact Jamie Merath, Executive Director of Business Services with questions at 361-4015 or jmerath@sdb.k12.wi.us.
+Please contact Wendy LaPointe, Director of Finance, with questions at 361-4015 or wlapointe@sdb.k12.wi.us.